Panther Search Documentation Tutorials Devlogs Downloads Source Code

 At the moment, PCIT relies on LLVM, so we need to build LLVM first.

 There is a GitHub repository that contains the scripts required to download the LLVM Project source code and build it.
 A Windows version (.bat) and a Unix version (.sh) exist.
-Get the correct script for your machine, and put it in the directory you created in step 1.
+Get the correct script for your machine.

 Terminal